neha-takhi/solution_neha_takhi/README.md

 ## Assumptions
  1: In resultset, No repeatitive Ip should be there, Means if Same IP triggers than the previous one (less timestampe) will come.")

- 2: Assumption 2: Only one data is coming(means same day data).
+ 2: Only one data is coming(means same day data).